 Just days ahead of the NATO meeting, Panetta was uncharacteristically sharp, criticizing Karzai for complaining rather than thanking the troops who have sacrificed their lives for his country.
 Karzai’s argument that NATO is wrongly going after the Taliban in Afghanistan when it should be fighting insurgents in Pakistan’s safe havens could further erode support for the war, particularly among members of Congress.

-Support for the war has been ebbing across America and much of the world, triggering growing calls for a speedier troop withdrawal.
+With support for the war ebbing across America and much of the world, there have been growing calls for a speedier withdrawal.

-That prospect leaves commanders worried they won’t have the forces they need to do the training and counterterrorism operations they believe necessary to continue the transition of security to the Afghan troops while also keeping the Taliban from resurging.
+That prospect raises alarm among commanders who worry that they won’t have the forces they need to do the training and counterterrorism operations they believe necessary to continue the transition of security to the Afghan troops while also keeping the Taliban from resurging.

 Associated Press writer Slobodan Lekic contributed to this report.